AJTJ/exchange_test/README.md

 - The separation of concerns between account manipulation and transaction validation/management was a design choice.
 In my mind it is idiomatic to rustic systems to maintain a more functional structure.
 And I find that modularity helps with maintainability and feature enhancements.

 - For error handling, the code handles various types of errors gracefully, for now I have for the most part, decided to simply log errors to `eprintln!`.
-In production I would include more robust error handling and mechanisms such as retry logic, and different levels of error handling.
+In production I would definitely want custom error types, and I'd include more robust error handling and mechanisms such as retry logic, and different levels of error handling.

 - I've attempted to leave some comments in my code, which is usually a preferred form of documentation.
+In production, I would want to integrate with cargo docs.

 - Currently I'm storing accounts, transactions, and disputes in memory.
 This is efficient for a demo, but obviously wouldn't do at scale.
 You would be using a persistent database solution, and perhaps you would explore partitioning by `client_id` in order to scale efficiently.